vaadin-component-factory/password-strength/README.md

 [<img src="https://raw.githubusercontent.com/vaadin/incubator-password-strength/master/screenshot.gif" width="200" alt="Screenshot of incubator-password-strength">](https://vaadin.com/directory/component/vaadin-component-factoryvcf-password-strength)

-### Vaadin Prime
-This component is available in of Vaadin Prime subscription.
-It is still open source, but you need to have a valid CVAL license in order to use it.
-Read more at: https://vaadin.com/pricing

 ## Usage

 Strength can be set from 0 to 5.
 Strength represent number of blocks that would be filled with color and color of fill